dandysi-labs/demo-laravel-monorepo/README.md

 Both examples contain three microservices relating to a fictional online blog.

 1. Frontend (http://localhost:8001/api) - A frontend api returning published articles
-2. Backend (http://localhost:8002/api) - A backend api allowing creating/deletion and publishing of articles
+2. Backend (http://localhost:8002/api) - A backend api allowing creation/deletion and publishing of articles
 3. Chores - A service running scheduled tasks.
-One runs every minuted createing random articles.
+One runs every minute creating random articles.
 The other runs every 10 mins deleting all articles

 All three services connect to the same database.